thiagohenriquef/vue-firebase-auth/README.md

 # vue-firebase-auth

-> A Vue.js project using firebase oatuh
+> A Vue.js project using firebase auth

 ## Build Setup